How To Avoid Pointless Professional Development

 by Drew Perkins, Director TeachThought Professional Development

 We’ve all been there.
 Professional Development that felt pointless and left us wondering why we were there.
 It might have been because the person(s) facilitating the learning was not very good or the topic was actually just something that could have been included in an email and that is truly frustrating.
 But what about those instances where the topic or the person is actually good but you just don’t feel like you need to be there?
-Misaligned PD can lead to wasted hours, burned out teachers and lack of progress towards the goal of improving the quality of the teaching and learning.
+Misaligned PD can lead to wasted hours, burned-out teachers, and lack of progress towards the goal of improving the quality of the teaching and learning.

 Just as it’s important to be clear in your classroom around purpose, it’s also vital to the long-term growth of a school and/or district.
-With that in mind I like to suggest schools take a different approach to developing their Mission/Purpose by turning their Mission Statement into a Mission Question.
+With that in mind I like to suggest schools take a different approach to develop their Mission/Purpose by turning their Mission Statement into a Mission Question.
 So instead of something like:

 “We will prepare our students in and out of the classroom to thrive in a complex, changing world.”